-This closure plan describes the activities necessary to close the Former Open Burn (OB) Treatment Unit (Former OB Unit) at the Explosive Ordnance Disposal (EOD) Range at Kirtland Air Force Base (AFB).
-This closure plan is being submitted in accordance with the terms of the Stipulated Final Order No. HWB-09-00 (CO) and Settlement Agreement dated September 28, 2009.
+This closure plan describes the activities necessary to close both the open detonation (OD) treatment and the former open burn (OB) unit located within the Explosive Ordnance Disposal (EOD) Range at Kirtland Air Force Base (AFB).
 Until final closure of the unit is complete and has been certified and approved by the New Mexico Environment Department (Department) in accordance with the New Mexico Hazardous Waste Management Regulations, a copy of the approved Closure Plan and any revisions thereof shall be made available, upon request to the Department.